DaVinci Resolve

 Final Cut Pro, exclusive to macOS, offers a highly optimized and intuitive magnetic timeline that is often preferred by Apple users for its ease of use and integration with other Apple hardware and software.
 It boasts excellent performance on Mac devices and a straightforward interface, though it is a paid, one-time purchase and lacks a free version like Resolve.

 Adobe Premiere Pro is a widely used professional video editor available via a subscription model, integrating deeply with other Adobe Creative Cloud applications.
-It offers a traditional track-based editing workflow, robust third-party plugin support, and is generally considered easier to learn for beginners compared to Resolve, though it often comes at a higher long-term cost.
+It offers a traditional track-based editing workflow, solid third-party plugin support, and is generally considered easier to learn for beginners compared to Resolve, though it often comes at a higher long-term cost.

 Shotcut is a free, open-source, and cross-platform video editor that supports a wide range of formats and offers basic to intermediate editing capabilities.
 While it lacks the advanced professional features and polished interface of DaVinci Resolve, it's a solid option for quick, fundamental video editing tasks without any cost, and it's less resource-intensive.

 HitFilm Express offers a strong combination of video editing and visual effects in a free package, making it a good alternative for creators focused on VFX.
-While it provides a comprehensive set of tools, its editing features might not be as robust as DaVinci Resolve's, and some advanced effects require paid add-ons.
+While it provides a comprehensive set of tools, its editing features might not be as solid as DaVinci Resolve's, and some advanced effects require paid add-ons.

 DaVinci Resolve offers a fully functional free version that includes almost all professional-grade tools for editing, color grading, visual effects, and audio post-production, with no watermarks or project length restrictions and up to 4K export resolution.
 DaVinci Resolve Studio is available for a one-time purchase of $295 USD, providing a lifetime license with all future updates and unlocking advanced features like the DaVinci Neural Engine, multi-GPU support, higher resolutions (up to 32K), advanced HDR grading, and additional Resolve FX.